rdipardo/delphiplugintemplate/Readme.md

 ### Huge File Support (64-bit Notepad++ 8.3 and later)

 Since [version 8.3][8.3], x64 builds of Notepad++ can open files of >2GiB in size.
-To support these Notepad++ versions, 64-bit plugins that call any Scintilla APIs _*must*_ be able to handle 64-bit character positions.
+To support these Notepad++ versions, 64-bit plugins that call any Scintilla APIs __*must*__ be able to handle 64-bit character positions.

-The definitions provided in 'Source/Include/Scintilla.inc' will support huge files without any configuration.
+The definitions provided in [Source/Include/Scintilla.inc] will support huge files without any configuration.

 #### 64-bit DLLs compiled with the default Scintilla definitions are compatible with Notepad++ >= 8.3 _*ONLY!*_